Why is carbon removal necessary?

 Carbon removal Accounting

-Carbon removal accounting is the measurement, modelling reporting and verification (MRV) of carbon dioxide removed from the atmosphere.
+Carbon removal accounting is the measurement, modeling reporting and verification (MRV) of carbon dioxide removed from the atmosphere.
+Rigid measurement-based accounting enables removers to safely issue and sell removal credits, helping them run and expand their removal operations.
+With its simple and reasonably priced approach, Oncra enables small and medium removers to access the carbon market.
+Thereby we foster distributed scaling of those much-needed nature-based carbon removal projects.
 Oncra focuses only on natural removal methods which often include human ingenuity, or ‘NatureTech’.